Many unfortunate myths surround receiving pregnancy massage. These misconceptions are based on old wives’ tales and have no real basis in fact.

 Masseurs are educated to deal with every stage of pregnancy to provide a safe and healthy massage.

 Although anticipation of a new baby is joyful for the mother-to-be, there is no denying that pregnancy does put added stress and strain on the body.
-The only time when massage is not indicated is during an episode of morning sickness, but massages can be scheduled around the normal time for this inconvenience.
+The only time when pregnancy massage is not indicated is during an episode of morning sickness, but massages can be scheduled around the normal time for this inconvenience.

 - As a woman’s weight increases during the pregnancy, added strain will be put on joints such as knees, ankles, and hips.
 Massage can help to restore flexibility to stiff and painful joints as increased circulation brings more blood to the affected areas.